marcelkohl/dbex/README.md

 |[Base Engine](https://github.com/marcelkohl/dbex-engine-base)|Sample engine used as base structure.
 It does nothing, just an example|

 ## MUST BEFORE GO LIVE
-- same connection node name + same database name conflicts to update node (probably same table name will have the same issue);
 - test on mac
 - test on windows